-Unincorporated areas with attributes that warrant an additional level of consideration are considered to be priority conservation areas.
+Unincorporated areas with attributes that warrant an additional level of consideration are designated as priority conservation areas.
 Conservation attributes vary by location and are addressed at the planning area level.
 The Future Land Use Map includes three categories of priority conservation areas: